fiftydinar/gidro-os/README.md

 - [Cartridges (Universal Game Launcher)](https://apps.gnome.org/en/Cartridges/)

 Optional config:
-- Hide GRUB text output on boot (available in yafti & just)
+- Hide GRUB text output on boot (if you want to make boot process faster - hold Esc on boot if you need boot options back)
-- Hide close button from windows - useful for mouses which have a special key for closing applications window (available in yafti & just)
+- Hide close button from windows (useful for mouses which have a special key for closing applications window)

 Settings applied by default:
 - [Enabled Vulkan support for AMD GCN 1.0 & GCN 2.0 GPUs](https://thespecter.net/blog/technology/enabling-amdgpu-on-fedora-31-for-using-vulkan-with-r7-and-r9-radeon-cards/) (for better performance & compatibility with those GPUs)